isomerpages/mlaw-corp/news/speeches/_posts/2026-09-10-post-Speech by SMS Murali Pillai at Rajah and Tann's 50th Anniversary Dinner.md

 ---
-title: Speech by SMS Murali Pillai at Rajah and Tann's 50th Anniversary Dinner
+title: Speech by Senior Minister of State for Law and Transport Mr Murali Pillai SC at Rajah and Tann Singapore LLP 50th Anniversary Dinner
 permalink: /speech-by-sms-murali-pillai-at-rajah-and-tann-s-50th-anniversary-dinner/
 date: 2026-09-10
 layout: post